RaoulLabrunie/ChatSportiwWeb/README.md

 ## 📝 Usage

-Simply log in to the website using your own auh database.
-(prevent people from using bots to attack your chat)

-Once you have logged in, it would automatically
+### Authentication Flow

+1. Navigate to the login page
+2. Enter your username and password
+3. The system authenticates against the database in `src/auth/DB2.js`
+4. If authenticated, the system checks your user rank
+5. Only users with rank > 2 can access the chat interface
+6. Users with insufficient rank (≤ 2) will be denied access

+### Chat Interaction

+Once authenticated with sufficient privileges:

+1. Use the web interface to submit natural language questions
-1. Generate a SQL query from your question
+2. The system generates a SQL query from your question
-2. Execute it against the database
+3. Executes it against the database
-3. Format the results in a human-readable way
+4. Returns the results in a human-readable format

+To access the chat functionality, users must:

+- Have a valid account in the authentication database
+- Have a user rank greater than 2

 ### Example